Setting Objectives For Your School's Online Marketing

-Specific goals – such as increasing enrolments or enhancing the school’s reputation within the local area – must be clearly defined before beginning any marketing endeavours.
+Specific goals and objectives – such as increasing enrolments or enhancing the school’s reputation within the local area – must be clearly defined before beginning any marketing endeavours.

-Become a student of the game by following all the schools within your area and determine what content is working and what isn’t.
+Become a student of the social media game by following all the schools within your area and determine what content is working and what is not.
 Follow some of the well-established educational institutions that have marketing teams with massive budgets and replicate their social media posting strategies.

-Don’t copy their strategies directly but determine the type of content that is being posted, the frequency of the posts, which platforms are being used the most, and what language is used to communicate to their audience.
-Acknowledge the content that is performing best – which posts are getting the most engagement – then strive to imitate it while adding your school’s personalised touch.
-Let the digital marketing strategies of other places be valuable data, then customise it to reflect your school’s unique qualities best.
+Do not just copy their strategies directly but determine the type of content that is being posted, the frequency of the posts, which platforms are being used the most, and what language is used to communicate to their audience.
+Acknowledge the content that is performing best – the posts that are getting the most engagement from parents – then strive to imitate it while adding your school’s personalised touch.
+Let the digital marketing strategies of other places be valuable data, then customise it to reflect your school’s unique qualities.

-Ideally, having a presence across an array of social media platforms would be great for any school.
-However, when it comes to time, resources and budget, it is essential to be realistic and prioritise the platforms that are returning the best results.
-If your school does not have the resources to be across all social media platforms, focus on just one or two and create the best quality work to stand out.
+A school’s social media strategy must not be spread too thin across all the different platforms.
+When it comes to time, resources, and budget, it is essential to be realistic and prioritise the platforms that are returning the best results.
+It is always better to be exceptional on one platform than mediocre across them all, so focus on just one or two and create the best quality work to stand out.

 If coming up with ideas for fresh content is too challenging, themes could be devoted to specific days of the week.
 For example, Monday could be the day a question is asked to the parents on Facebook, Tuesday could be the day a piece of student’s work is shared on Instagram, Wednesday can be the principal’s message, etc.

-Adjust any campaigns accordingly due to how they are performing when compared to the return on investment.
+When utilising paid advertising, consider a marketing budget and closely monitor the readily available ad performance data to calculate return on investment.
 Return on investment can be a tricky metric to calculate due to the differences between social media marketing and traditional marketing.
-With social media, people can form deeper, longer-lasting connections, which can be invaluable for a school and lead to more direct enrolment referrals and school loyalty.
+With social media, people often form deeper, longer-lasting connections, which can be invaluable for a school and lead to more direct enrolment referrals and school loyalty.